 The GaWC network for producing and disseminating knowledge of cities in globalization operates at several levels:

-There are followers of @GaWC on Twitter: these numbered nearly 2500 at the last count
+There are followers of @GaWC on Twitter: these numbered over 4400 at the last count

 There are contributors to the website: over 280 scholars of whom some 250 are authors of GaWC Research Bulletins